-ii) IFRS 17 - Insurance Contracts ("IFRS 17")
+iii) IFRS 17 - Insurance Contracts ("IFRS 17")

-This new standard was issued in May 2017 and supersedes IFRS 4 and related interpretations.
+The standard was issued in May 2017 and supersedes IFRS 4 and related interpretations.
 Whereas IFRS 4 allows insurance entities to use their local Generally Accepted Accounting Principles when accounting for insurance contracts, IFRS 17 defines rules with the aim to increase the comparability of financial statements.
 The standard requires insurance liabilities to be measured at a current fulfillment value and provides a more uniform measurement and presentation approach for all insurance contracts.

-In March 2020, the IAS decided to defer the effective date of IFRS 17 and the proposed extension of the IFRS 9 temporary exemption in IFRS 4 to January 1, 2023.
-The Group is assessing the impact of this standard and expects that it will have a significant impact on the Group's Consolidated Financial Statements.
+In March 2020, IASB decided to defer the effective date of IFRS 17 to 1 January 2023.
+The Group is assessing the impact of this standard and expects that it will have a significant impact on the Group's consolidated financial statements